 MINIMUM REQUIRED EDUCATION AND EXPERIENCE:

-Bachelor’s degree in finance, accounting, or business administration preferred; 5 years experince; experience with federal contracts and financial administration in an academic research environment and knowledge of federal guidelines; strong analytical, problem solving, decision making, time management, and organizational skills; ability to prioritize; attention to detail; excellent interpersonal skills; discretion with confidential information; strong customer service orientation; work with flexibility, and manage numerous projects with varying degrees of complexity; work as part of a team; identify and recommend solutions to complex problems; and operate effectively in a fast-paced, constantly changing environment.
+Bachelor’s degree in finance, accounting, or business administration preferred; a minimum of three years of experience, 5 years preferred; experience with federal contracts and financial administration in an academic research environment and knowledge of federal guidelines; strong analytical, problem solving, decision making, time management, and organizational skills; ability to prioritize; attention to detail; excellent interpersonal skills; discretion with confidential information; strong customer service orientation; work with flexibility, and manage numerous projects with varying degrees of complexity; work as part of a team; identify and recommend solutions to complex problems; and operate effectively in a fast-paced, constantly changing environment.
 Strong data management and Excel skills, including querying, pivot tables, and extensive formulaic knowledge; experience with SAP, Tableau, Kuali COEUS and MIT's financial and administrative systems strongly preferred.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, or disability.